jordanocokoljic/opit.papers/README.md

 # `opit/papers`
-A spike for building a "cut down" version of OAuth/OIDC that can be more quickly deployed alongside applications to handle authentication flows.
+A spike for building an extremely minimal authentication service as a crutch for rapid prototyping of other applications.